 Unless the insurance company decides you aren’t covered for something for some reason.
 But that’s a whole other rabbit hole.

 You will also need to pay for services like a Pap smear test, an ultrasound and so on.
 An ultrasound during pregnancy may range from J$8000 – J$10,000.
 I’m not sure whether they are conducted free of cost in the public system, however, if there is a charge, it would be under or within this range.

 Other costs would be prenatal vitamins, being on a specific diet, new clothes to fit a woman’s expanding figure, etc.

 The Cost of Home Life Changes

 One of the things that people often forget about the cost of pregnancy, is the preparation of your home/living situation for the arrival of a child.
 Tiny though they may be, babies have a big presence.
-For example, hubby and I had been living in our one-bedroom apartment for a couple of years before we got married.
-Up until I got pregnant.
-We’d been very comfortable and thought we could go on that way for a little while with a tiny baby.
+For example, my hubby and I had been living in our one-bedroom apartment for a couple of years before we got married.
+Up until I got pregnant, we’d been very comfortable and thought we could go on that way for a little while with a tiny baby.

 But very quickly, after buying a few new pieces of furniture, we realized that three definitely was a crowd in that apartment.
 Our tiny human brought a big presence with her, so with a newborn in tow, we found ourselves moving, to a two-bedroom apartment that cost twice as much in rent and needed new furnishing to account for the space.

 All that to say, new furniture, clothes, space, all of those things come with a hefty price tag.
 A crib runs about J$30,000.
 A good car seat runs upwards of about J$50,000.
 Breast pumps, strollers, bassinets and other items to make life with a new baby easier also come with a hefty price tag.

 Baby formula is expensive.
 Some women are able to exclusively breastfeed, others are not or simply choose not to.
 But even then after six months, the formula is needed (unless your kid is like mine and completely snubs formula.
 Thank God for Lasco, but that isn’t cheap either!)